biodiversitydata-se/coidb/README.md

 Firstly sequence and taxonomic information for records in the BOLD database is downloaded from the [GBIF Hosted Datasets](https://hosted-datasets.gbif.org/ibol/).
+GBIF processes taxonomic information from BOLD in order to resolve ambiguous assignments for BOLD BINs.
+When there are conflicting assignments at a taxonomic rank an 80% consensus rule is applied to keep _e.g._ a species level assignment if four out of five names in the BIN are equal [Kõljalg et al 2020](https://www.mdpi.com/2076-2607/8/12/1910/htm).
 This data is then filtered to only keep records annotated as 'COI-5P' and assigned to a BIN ID and duplicate entries are removed.